x-mia/x-mia/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning *data analytics*

-I like to write code related to *data science, computational linguistics and machine learning*.
+I like to write code related to *data science*, *computational linguistics* and *machine learning*.
 Some of the projects I worked on:

 ## Word Pair Classifier